 Officer Cezar, Columbia’s third K-9, was purchased from Castle Kennels in 2004.
 Cezar’s continued training was held at the Castle Training Center along with his handler, Officer Mann.
 Officer Mann also used the services of the Landisville Animal Hospital, saving the Campaign considerable funds.
 Sadly, Officer Cezar passed away suddenly on 12/16/05.

-Officer Max is the fourth and current K-9 officer to serve Columbia.
+Officer Max was the fourth K-9 officer to serve Columbia.
 Max was purchased from Castle Kennels in late 2006.
-Officer Max and his handler, Officer Mann, do all of his continued training at the Castle Training Center.
-Max receives free vet services from Landisville Animal Hospital and Officer Mann was able to obtain a $500 gift certificate from GIANT FOODS to cover Max’s food expenses.
+Officer Max and his handler, Officer Mann, did all of his continued training at the Castle Training Center.
+Max received free vet services from Landisville Animal Hospital and Officer Mann was able to obtain a $500 gift certificate from GIANT FOODS to cover Max’s food expenses.
 Officer Max was retired earlier this year.

 Above window sticker is available for puchase to support our K-9 Campaign.
 Contact Connie Beury below.